Wattie Buchan: Career

 The Exploited are a Scottish punk rock band from the second wave of UK punk, formed in 1978.
 Originally playing styles such as street punk and oi!, the band played styles such as crossover thrash later on.
-Formed in Edinburgh by Wattie's younger brother Terry, they signed to Secret Records in March 1981 and released their debut EP Army Life.
-The album Punks Not Dead followed in the same year.
-Despite many lineup changes, the band continued into the 2000s, and has developed a worldwide following.
+Formed in Edinburgh by Wattie's younger brother Terry Buchan, they signed to Secret Records in March 1981 and released their debut EP Army Life.
+The album Punks Not Dead followed in the same year, which hit No. 1 on the UK Independent Chart and No. 20 on the UK National Chart.
+Their sophomore album Troops of Tomorrow was their highest ever charting album in the UK, peaking at number 17.
+Despite many changes in personnel, the band has continued into the present day, and has developed a worldwide following.

 Personal life

 Buchan is married to Gena Buchan.

 Health

 In February 2014, Buchan suffered a heart attack on stage in Lisbon, Portugal.
 The Exploited had been touring with Hatebreed and Napalm Death.
 He was admitted to S. José Hospital in Lisbon after the show and later moved to S. Marta Hospital to recover and undergo heart surgery.
-The Exploited cancelled the remaining of the Tour Of Chaos 2014 due to Buchan's condition.
+The Exploited cancelled the remainder of the Tour Of Chaos 2014 due to Buchan's condition.
 On 29 June 2014, the Exploited's Facebook page provided an update on Buchan's condition, saying that after a successful heart operation, the band was practising new material.

 In an interview with Rock Hard Magazine in May 2016, he said that he had suffered from depression, which was affecting his ability to write new lyrics.